1st May 2022

 In 2004 21 year old James HEATH won with a record score of 266 (-18), recording rounds of 67, 68, 66, and 65.
 Garth McGimpsey, the then Walker Cup captain, described Heath’s performance as ‘the best amateur golf I’ve ever seen’.

-No one else has ever come close to this mark before or after.
-The next best scores being Daan HUIZING’s 273 in 2013 and Richard MCEVOY’s 276 in 2001.
+No one else has ever come close to this low scoring mark before or after.
+The next best scores being Matthew JORDAN‘s 272 in 2018 and Daan HUIZING’s 273 in 2013.

 In 1999 the Lytham Trophy was won by German Tino SCHUSTER, the first time a non-GB&I player had been successful.

-The eight winners prior to Matthew JORDAN show just how international the amateur game has become.
-However, after a spell of overseas winners the last three have all come from England: –
+The following list of the last 10 winners shows just how international the amateur game has become.
+However, after a spell of overseas winners the last four have all come from England: –

 Paul CUTLER – 2010 (Ireland)